kennyfraser/wp-sync-test/_pages/automated-gui.md

 6. Click **Deploy** to install DCOS on your cluster.
 If errors any errors are found, fix and then click **Retry**.

     <a href="https://docs.mesosphere.com/wp-content/uploads/2016/02/ui-installer-deploy1.png" rel="attachment wp-att-3195"><img src="https://docs.mesosphere.com/wp-content/uploads/2016/02/ui-installer-deploy1.png" alt="ui-installer-deploy1" width="628" height="406" class="alignnone size-full wp-image-3195" /></a>

+    **Tip:** This step might take a few minutes, depending on the size of your cluster.

 7. Click **Run Post-Flight**.
 If errors any errors are found, fix and then click **Retry**.